-Our guides are profesional licensed locals that love our city, and they will show you in a funny and entertaining way, the history of our city just like we have been doing for more than 25.000 clients, discover why we have earned the Excellence Certificate of Tripadvisor and why we are Nº 1 in activities to do in Malaga.
+Our guides are profesional licensed locals that love our city, they will show you in a funny and entertaining way the history of our city just like we have been doing for more than 40.000 visitors.
+We invite you to find out why we have been awarded the Excellence Certificate of Tripadvisor every year since we started doing tours.

 Plaza de la Constitución(Constitución´s square):

 Every day at 11:00 we are at Plaza de la Constitución, the most centrical and emblematic square in Málaga´s city center.
 Belongs to the pedestrian área of our city, located between Marqués de Larios Street and Granada St. We are normally at 10:45, if you arrive earlier than us (doesn’t happen very often), you can always visit the touristic information point on the Northwest corner of the square.
 We recommend booking online.